 When it comes to extinguishing an electrical fire, it is safe to say that a CO2 fire extinguisher is the most effective.
 This is because it penetrates the spaces in equipment very easily and so helps to avoid reignition of the fire.
 A CO2 extinguisher works by effectively ‘suffocating’ the fire by removing oxygen in the air.

 An added benefit of CO2 extinguishers is that they leave no residue behind after use.
-This means that it is one of the cleanest extinguishers compared with the likes of foam extinguishers.
+This means that it is one of the cleanest extinguishers compared with the likes of foam fire extinguishers.

 The multi-purpose powder extinguisher may also be used on live electrical equipment.
 However, it is worth noting that reignition may occur as powder extinguishers are often less effective than CO2 extinguishers, as well as being corrosive to sensitive electronics.